jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 A computing device is likely running multiple applications and services simultaneously, each occupying a segment of memory.
 The goal of memory protection is to prevent one application or service from impacting another.
 There are two primary memory protection methods:
 -  Process isolation: OS provides separate memory spaces for each processes instructions and data, and prevents one process from impacting another
-- Hardware segmentation: forces separation via physical hardward controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations.
+- Hardware segmentation: forces separation via physical hardward controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations

 **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS.
 The goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host